...

 Exploring Aomori City

+What are the things to do in Aomori city?
 Aomori is best known for its Nebuta festival, which is held only during the summer.
-So amongst the many attractions in the city center, make sure you visit Nebuta Museum WA RASSE to see and feel the energetic vibe from the gigantic festival floats!
+Among the many attractions in the city center, be sure to visit Nebuta Museum WA RASSE to experience the energetic vibe of the gigantic festival floats!

 Although located further away from the city center, the Aomori Museum of Art is another popular attraction listed in most tourists’ itineraries.
 The contemporary artworks in the museum are an absolute stunner!